ekmett/ad/README.markdown

 This library contains at its core a single implementation that describes how to compute the partial derivatives of a wide array of primitive operations.
 It then exposes an API that enables a user to safely combine them using standard higher-order functions, just as you would with any other Haskell numerical type.

 There are several ways to compose these individual [Jacobian matrices](http://en.wikipedia.org/wiki/Jacobian_matrix_and_determinant).
 We hide the choice used by the API behind an explicit "Mode" type-class and universal quantification.
-This prevents the end user from exploiting the properties of an individual mode, and thereby potentially violating invariants or [confusing infinitesimals](http://conway.rutgers.edu/~ccshan/wiki/blog/posts/Differentiation/).
+This prevents users from [confusing infinitesimals](http://conway.rutgers.edu/~ccshan/wiki/blog/posts/Differentiation/).
+If you want to risk infinitesimal confusion in order to get greater flexibility in how you curry, flip and generally combine the differential operators, then the `Rank1.*` modules are probably your cup of tea.

 Features
 --------

  * Provides forward- and reverse- mode AD combinators with a common API.
- * Type-level "branding" is used to both prevent the end user from confusing infinitesimals and to limit unsafe access to the implementation details of each mode.
+ * Optional type-level "branding" is available to prevent the end user from confusing infinitesimals
  * Each mode has a separate module full of combinators, with a consistent look and feel.

 Examples